Sanglorian/orcus/Orcus Player Options - current.md

 The magic item is not created, it is summoned.
 The GM may want to identify which creature's possession the magic item was summoned from, and whether there are any hints to your identity when it arrives back in their possession the following day.

-***Interplanar Contingencies (Level 24):*** Once per day, when you die, you appear the following round on your initiative count with half your maximum HP and under the slowed condition, in an unoccupied space of your choice at least 6 squares from your body.
-You cannot use any attack powers or recoveries.
+***Interplanar Contingencies (Level 24):*** Once per day, when you die, you appear the following round on your initiative count with half your maximum HP and under the slowed condition, in an unoccupied space of your choice at least 6 squares from your dead body.
+You cannot use any attack powers or recoveries, but you have all the equipment and magic items that were on your person when you died.
+The equipment and magic items that are actually on your body become shimmering and insubstantial, and cannot be used or picked up.

 When you are adjacent to your corpse, you can use a swift action to merge the old and new bodies.
 You can now use attack powers and recoveries, although you do not recover any powers or recoveries that were already spent.
 You lose the slowed condition, but otherwise keep the HP and any conditions, persistent damage, etc., of your new body.
 Choose which square your merged body appears in.